myspc-development/art-test/docs/guides/developer/ui-ux-polish-codex.md

 Widgets can be moved between columns and reordered.
 Clicking **Save** persists the layout to `ap_dashboard_widget_config` via AJAX.

-### Widget Editor Enhancements

-Recent updates add small quality-of-life features for admins arranging the
-dashboard:

-- Each entry in the **Add Widget** panel now includes a live preview rendered by `DashboardWidgetTools::render_widget_preview()`, giving a quick look at the widget output.
-- A search box filters available widgets as you type so large sites remain manageable.
-- Widget cards display a hamburger-style drag handle icon to signal that they can be reordered via drag and drop.

 ### Rendering Functions

 Dashboard output can be generated programmatically.
 Call